We’ve all been there:

 - The same year saw 5.5 million additional people getting Social Security benefits.

 The Medicare program is also partly financed from FICA taxes.
-The amount paid by employers is used to pay for hospital bills and medical care costs of individuals covered by Medicare.
+The amount paid by employers goes to pay for hospital bills and medical care costs of individuals covered by Medicare.

-But what if you are self-employed?
-Do you still have to pay FICA taxes?
+Do you have to pay FICA taxes if you’re self-employed?

 The answer is yes.